Rechercher

 Mailchimp: Create a custom newsletter template

-You want to create your own personalized Mailchimp template newsletter eco-designed, accessible, respectful of your design system email in HTML and CSS and make it modifiable?
+In Mailchimp, create your own customized newsletter template eco-designed, accessible, respectful of your HTML and CSS email system design and make it modifiable?

 You've come to the right place!
 It's all possible with "Model Language" from Mailchimp.
-And yes, good ideas aren't found under the hooves of a haystack.
-And I'll tell you how.
+And yes, good ideas can't be found under a haystack.
+And I'm going to tell you how.
 Please note that the final file for this tutorial can be downloaded at the end of the article, so... don't panic.
-First, there are few steps to follow:
+First, there are several steps to follow:

 1. Coding your newsletter template